stefanmiroslav6/AngularJS-Example/README.md

 ## InAppTranslation App

-Extracted from a project I've worked on: InAppTranslation component and its directives.
+Extracted from a project I've worked on: InAppTranslation module and its directives.